ResistanceVault/bombtriangles/README.md

 2. reffect (color debug is turned off and copper effects are in place)
 3. rcompressed (just reffect compressed with shrinkler)

-### Size matters
-Compressed with shrinkler: 15768 bytes
-Uncompressed with shrinkler: 114692 bytes

-Looking for Resistance members willing to help me